The Gift

 The Greatest Gift: The Tale of Auden and His Bear

-"Yet in my own royal hall, you dare to suggest that you intend to give this bear to King Sven of Denmark?"
+"Yet in my own royal hall, you DARE to suggest that you intend to give this bear to King Sven of Denmark?"

-"What is that, your majesty?"
+"What is that, Your Majesty?" said Audun.

 Audun gave his last penny for passage to Denmark, and there he presented King Sven with his treasure of a bear.